Frequently asked questions

 - might otherwise lead to spaces that in combination exceed the 1000 square metres floor space threshold being leased together under a single lease.

 For more information, see What buildings are affected?

 Exceptions and exemptions

-The CBD Program requires most sellers and lessors of commercial office space of 2000 square metres (1000 square metres from 1 July 2017) or more to disclose the building’s energy efficiency.
+The CBD Program requires most sellers and lessors of commercial office space of 1000 square metres or more to disclose the building’s energy efficiency.
 This is required by the BEED Act.

 Exceptions to the legislation relate to either the type of building or the type of transaction and include: